smallkirby/kernelpwn/README.md

 # kernel pwn
 ## About this repo
 This repository collects CTF kernel-pwn challenges and writeups.
-Also, it introduces how to start learning kernel-pwn for beginners including me.
+Also, it introduces how to start learning kernel-pwn for beginners **including me**.
 All the challs here are solved by me, though the writeup may be based on the author's one or others's ones.
 I'm planning to include not only kernel-pwn, but also general non-userland pwn including QEMU, V8, multi-arch...

 **IMPORTANT**:
 **If you know some good kernel(non-userland) pwn challs, please tell me and I'll solve it.
 Then I'll add it on this repo if I feel it good to solve.**

 ## Good Challs